-- · Categorize the act as requiring a mandated or discretionary report - Notify the Police Department whenever mandated - Deliver to the Police Department pertinent physical evidence - After consulting with the Police, notify parents of mandatory act. - When appropriate, notify parents of any act in which a discretionary response does not result in the notification of police.
+- · Categorize the act as requiring a mandated or discretionary report - · Notify the Police Department whenever mandated - Deliver to the Police Department pertinent physical evidence - After consulting with the Police, notify parent(s)/guardian(s) of the mandatory act. - When appropriate, notify parent(s)/guardian(s) of any act in which a discretionary response does not result in the notification of police.